atthakorn/devops-toolbox/readme.md

 ```

-- Just run this command to get toolbok up and running
+- Just run this command to get toolbox up and running

 ``` bash
 docker-compose up -d